 - combination square

-- cutting board (here is a great tutorial for how to make a cutting board)
+- cutting board (here is a great tutorial for how to make a hard wood cutting board)

 Step 2: Attach Router Bit and Edge Guide

 This step is assuming you have already made your cutting board.
 For a tutorial for how to joint long boards without a jointer, check out this post.
-Straight edges are imperative when making your own cutting board!
+Straight edges are imperative when making your own wooden boards!

 Q: What is the best router bit for a juice groove?